|

 You can also use the 'Send private message' box on any user's home node.
 You can get to a user's home node by clicking their username, or searching for it.

-Yet another way to send messages is to use the text box at the top of any writeup to send the author a message about the writeup in question; enter text in the box and press Return, or click the box marked 'blab!' or 'vote' at the bottom of the node*.
+Yet another way to send messages is to use the text box at the bottom of any writeup to send the author a message about the writeup in question; enter text in the box and press Return, or click the box marked 'blab!' or 'vote' at the bottom of the node*.
 In these cases, there is a checkbox marked 'CC' next to the text box, which you can use to send a copy of your message to yourself.

 To see all your private messages go to the Message Inbox, which shows ALL your private messages, without showing the public chatter (below).
 You can get there by clicking the number in the Chatterbox telling you how many messages you have, if any.